The Morris County Regional Vaccination Center closed on July 16, 2021.

 - Both floors of the Morris County Library are open.

-- Hours: Monday, Tuesday and Wednesday – 10 AM to 6 PM; Thursday – 11 AM to 7 PM; Friday and Saturday – 9 AM to 5 PM
+- Hours: Monday through Thursday - 9 AM to 9 PM; Friday and Saturday - 9 AM to 5 PM.

 - The Office of Temporary Assistance asks residents to apply online or by phone for enrollment to programs.
 Due to COVID-19 and a rise in applications, you may experience longer wait times.
 Read more at the OTA webpage.